Double b-fibrations and desingularization of the X-ray transform on manifolds with strictly convex boundary: Statement of the main results

-This is a subspace of $\A^s$ for any sufficiently negative $s$.
 This asymptotic expansion is `classical' in the sense that the difference between $u$ and any finite partial sum of this series decays as $x \searrow 0$ like the next term in the series, and with corresponding decay properties for any derivative of $u$ and the corresponding term-by-term derivative of the series.

-If $N$ is a manifold with corners, we define an index family $\calE = (E_\alpha)_{\alpha \in A}$ to be a collection of index sets, one for each boundary hypersurface of $N$.
-An element $u \in \A^{\calE}_{\mathrm{phg}}(N)$ is then a function with an asymptotic expansion associated to $E_\alpha$ at $H_\alpha$, and with a product type expansion (see \eqref{prodexp} for the codimension two case) at all corners.